-With their on-chain identities, investors will not necessarily have to go through identity verifications for each token issuance as long as the claims stored in their identity satisfy the requirements of the second (or third, ...) token issuer with regards to KYC and eligibility checks.
+With their onchainID, investors will not necessarily have to go through identity verifications for each token issuance as long as the claims stored on the latter satisfy the requirements of the second (or third, ...) token issuer with regards to KYC and eligibility checks.
 In such case investors can directly give access to the needed claim checks.
 If the security token Issuer recognizes the claim issuer as a trusted party (for example it recognizes the estonian digital identity as trusted), the validation will be simplified.